 - Blood tests.
-Your doctor may order blood tests to look for signs of an infection or signs of gallbladder problems.
+Your health care provider may order blood tests to look for signs of an infection or signs of gallbladder problems.

 - Imaging tests that show your gallbladder.
-Abdominal ultrasound, endoscopic ultrasound, or a computerized tomography (CT) scan or magnetic resonance cholangiopancreatography (MRCP) can be used to create pictures of your gallbladder that may reveal signs of cholecystitis or stones in the bile ducts and gallbladder.
+Abdominal ultrasound, endoscopic ultrasound, computerized tomography (CT) scan or magnetic resonance cholangiopancreatography (MRCP) can be used to create pictures of your gallbladder and bile ducts.
+These pictures may show signs of cholecystitis or stones in the bile ducts and gallbladder.

 - A scan that shows the movement of bile through your body.
-A hepatobiliary iminodiacetic acid (HIDA) scan tracks the production and flow of bile from your liver to your small intestine and shows blockage.
-A HIDA scan involves injecting a radioactive dye into your body, which attaches to bile-producing cells so that it can be seen as it travels with the bile through the bile ducts.
+A hepatobiliary iminodiacetic acid (HIDA) scan tracks the production and flow of bile from your liver to your small intestine.
+A HIDA scan involves injecting a radioactive dye into your body, which attaches to bile-producing cells.
+During the scan, the dye can be seen as it travels with the bile through the bile ducts.
 This can show any blockages.

 Treatment for cholecystitis usually involves a hospital stay to control the inflammation in your gallbladder.
 Sometimes, surgery is needed.

-At the hospital, your doctor will work to control your signs and symptoms.
+At the hospital, your health care provider will work to control your symptoms.
 Treatments may include:

 - Fasting.
 You may not be allowed to eat or drink at first in order to take stress off your inflamed gallbladder.